On the Sly: In Search of the Family Stone: Background

 After 13 years and going through 500 hours of footage the film was completed.
 It appears that the final product as well as the majority of the work, and final completion is due to the efforts by Michael Rubenstone with a new production company, Unreal films.

+Greg Zola who in the early period of the film's creation was Michael Rubenstone's partner, ended up completing his own documentary about Sly Stone, Small Talk About Sly.

 Premiere

 The film premiered at the 2017 Slamdance Film Festival.